 “STRIVE Prep is a place where I feel pushed professionally more and more every year.”

-— Burgess LePage, Eighth Grade Writing Teacher, STRIVE Prep - Lake
+— Burgess LePage, Co-creator of STRIVE Prep Leadership Academy

 As a network of Denver-based free, open enrollment, public charter schools, STRIVE Preparatory Schools is committed to providing every student with an excellent, high-quality, college-preparatory education.
 It’s our vision to make a college preparatory education the norm, rather than the exception.
 By building great schools in Far Northeast, Northwest and Southwest Denver, we will create depth of impact and long lasting community change.

 We hope you’ll consider joining us on this transformational journey.